-As a result of evaluation of the conditions in the BWMA, with the goal of improving habitat conditions in the BWMA, the Inyo/Los Angeles Technical Group developed a 5-year Interim Management and Monitoring Plan for the BWMA (Interim Plan), which provides for seasonal rather than year-round flooding and enhances forage for indicator species through moist soil management.
+As a result of evaluation of the conditions in the BWMA, with the goal of improving habitat conditions in the BWMA, the Inyo/Los Angeles Technical Group developed a 5-year Interim Management and Monitoring Plan for the BWMA (Interim Plan), which provides for seasonal rather than year-round flooding and by enhancing forage for indicator species through moist soil management.
 Also, under the Interim Plan, instead of varying annual flooded acreage targets based on the projected runoff, a fixed 500 acres will be flooded each year with ramping-up to begin September 15 and ramping-down to start after March 1 with complete dry down by May 1.

-The MOU Parties did not object to the Interim Plan and consequently, the Standing Committee set the acreage to be flooded in BWMA in 2021-2022 and 2022-2023 at a fixed 500 acres in the fall, winter, and early spring in accordance with the plan.
+The MOU Parties did not object to the Interim Plan and consequently, the Standing Committee set the acreage to be flooded in BWMA in 2021-2022, 2022-2023, and 2023-2024 at a fixed 500 acres in the fall, winter, and early spring in accordance with the plan.

-LADWP and Inyo County are seeing very promising results with regard to avian use of the waterfowl units following implementation of Years 1 and 2 of the Interim Plan.
-However, unprecedented runoff conditions in 2023 (233% of April 1 normal) have made it impossible to dry down the waterfowl units in the summer months as intended under the Interim Plan.
-LADWP and Inyo County wish to resume implementing the Interim Plan when extreme runoff conditions subside.
-It is unknown at this time if the project will continue operating on the agreed-upon 5-year interim timeline terminating April 15, 2026, or if there will be a need to extend this period.
-This determination will be made following the 2023 runoff season, and LADWP and the County will discuss with the MOU Parties if it is necessary to extend the term of the Interim Plan.
+LADWP and Inyo County saw very promising results with regard to avian use of the waterfowl units following implementation of Years 1 and 2 of the Interim Plan.
+However, unprecedented runoff conditions in 2023 made it impossible to dry down the waterfowl units in the summer months as intended under the Interim Plan.
+LADWP and Inyo County held their annual BWMA Interim Plan meeting with the MOU Parties on May 20, 2024, to discuss monitoring results, flooded conditions experienced in 2023, and next steps under the Interim Plan.
+The MOU Parties agreed at the May 20, 2024, meeting to continue operating on the agreed-upon 5-year interim timeline terminating April 15,

+2026, and to determine near the end of this period if an extension of the Interim Plan is necessary.

-It is our recommendation to continue to implement the Interim Plan in 2023-2024, again setting the acreage to be flooded in the BWMA at a fixed 500 acres.
-(However, flooded acreage will likely exceed 500 acres in 2023 in order to manage extreme runoff in the Eastern Sierra.)
+It is our recommendation to continue to implement the Interim Plan in 2024-2025, again setting the acreage to be flooded in the BWMA at a fixed 500 acres.
 Monitoring prescribed in the Interim Plan to track flooded acreage, avian use, and forage production in the waterfowl units will continue as specified.